-Mr. Giles has almost 29 years of trial judge experience, having handled a docket spanning the wide spectrum of civil and criminal cases typical of a busy metropolitan district.
-He was appointed by the Multi-Litigation Panel to manage for trial readiness, and to attempt to settle, significant MDL cases, among them In re Asbestos Products Liability Litigation, which now involves more than 13 million claims and was first presided over by the Honorable Charles R. Weiner, and In re Air Crash near Peggy’s Cove, which involved a Swiss Air crash over international waters near Nova Scotia in September 1998.
+Judge Giles handled a docket spanning the spectrum of civil and criminal cases typical of a busy metropolitan district court.
+In terms of authorized judicial officers, the Eastern District is one of the nation’s largest district courts.
+He was appointed by the Multi-Litigation Panel to manage, for trial readiness and to attempt to settle, significant MDL cases, among them In re Asbestos Products Liability Litigation, which initially involved more than 13 million asbestos cases, and In re Air Crash near Peggy’s Cove, which involved the Swiss Air airline crash over international waters near Nova Scotia in September 1998.

-Other complex mass tort class actions over which he presided include In re Asbestos School Litigation, which was national in scope, and Hurt v.
+Other complex mass tort class actions over which he presided and helped resolve include In re Asbestos School Litigation, which was national in scope, and Hurt v.
 Philadelphia Housing Authority, which resulted in a landmark decision that lead paint injuries do not create claims under certain federal statutes.
-Through settlement processes in the Hurt case, important changes were made to PHA regulations involving relocation rights of tenants where lead paint abatement was necessary.
-Mr. Giles presided over the first criminal RICO cases prosecuted in the Third Circuit.
+Through settlement processes in the Hurt case, important changes were made to Philadelphia Housing Authority regulations, establishing relocation rights for tenants when lead paint abatement was necessary.

-Mr. Giles is a member of the boards of directors of the American Arbitration Association, the Independence Seaport Museum, the Civil War Museum, the Center for Literacy and the Lawyers Club of Philadelphia.
-He also is a neutral with ADR Options, Inc. Mr. Giles is a member of the Historical Society of the U.S. District Court for the Eastern District of Pennsylvania, as well as the American, Pennsylvania and Philadelphia bar associations.
-Early in his career, he was elected secretary of the Philadelphia Bar Association’s Young Lawyers Section, and was actively involved in the association’s endeavors, including the Lawyers Committee on Civil Rights when attorney Edwin D. (“Ned”) Wolf was its executive director.
+Judge Giles is a member of the boards of directors of the American Arbitration Association (Executive Committee), the Independence Seaport Museum (Secretary), the Civil War Museum of Philadelphia, and the Center for Literacy (Executive Committee).
+He is a Master in the Temple American Inn of Court, a member of the Historical Society of the U.S. District Court for the Eastern District of Pennsylvania, as well as a member of the American, Pennsylvania and Philadelphia bar associations.

 Mr. Giles' presentations include: